jasraa/tp/docs/DeveloperGuide.md

 discussed in `3.4 CommandClass`, the following Sequence Diagrams would omit the initial methods prior to the MenuCommandCreator being created.

-The following UML Sequence Diagram shows how the MenuCommandCreator for Menu Commands work, NOTING that the Parser has already detected that the user input is a menu command and has initialized a MenuCommandCreator object:
+The following UML Sequence Diagram shows how the MenuCommandCreator for Menu Commands work and what will be returned to the Parser, which will ultimately be returned to BudgetBuddy.
+Note that this diagram assumes that `Parser` has already detected that the user input is a menu command and has initialized a MenuCommandCreator object:

 ![Sequence Diagram for MenuCommandCreator for Menu Command](diagrams/sequenceDiagram_MenuCommandCreator.jpg)

 The following UML Sequence Diagram shows the processes of the MenuCommand upon the call of its execute() command: